jijoel/web-development-notes/git.md

     git push -u origin <name>   Push latest commit from branch <name> to origin repository (github) (create the origin repository if it doesn't already exist)

+git rebase can be a very nice thing when working on feature branches.
+When working on a feature branch, sometimes things come up that don't belong to that feature.
+You can switch to dev, make the changes (or create a branch to make the changes); once the changes have been written to dev, swich back to the feature, then `git rebase dev`.

 Stashes <a name="stash" />